among/unfinished-projects/README.md

 We have a text file with on every line an entry, about 9000+ of them.
 Each entry is a short biography of someone in or connected to fifteenth century Cairo.
 We need to achieve two things:
 * Entries should be connected if they share information, such as same city, year, teacher, student, book title, legal affilitation.
 * An interface should disclose the entries and their relations in a user-friendly manner, possibily with tools to manually add relationships.

+**3. Commentary tradition analyzer**
+A typical phenomenon of medieval intellectual history is a 'commentary tradition'.
+For example, someone writes a text in the 12th c. and people in the centuries afterwards are so enamored by it that they write a commentary on it: they copy the entire original text and intersperse it with writing (ideas, comments, criticism) of their own.
+So we end up with a base text and many commentaries all on the same text.
+If we have all of these texts in plain-text format, how can we analyze them to find out things such as: number of comments, placement of comments, length of comments, vocabulary of comments, etc. Besides this quantitive analysis, how can we create a GUI to disclose passages of many commentaries (on the same sentence of the base text) at the same time?
+* Perhaps a stand-off annotation would work well for storage, in simple .txt files.
+* Webdev will suffice for a GUI
+* Natural language programming and statistics will be required for the analysis.
+Together with some visualization.

+**PLEASE CONTACT ME FOR MORE INFORMATION**